The R value so often discussed with COVID-19 coronavirus relates to virus outside people. It ignores what happens inside people.

 To cover both I suggest 2 R values: outer R and inner R.

 The outer R value relates to how many people any one infected person infects.
 The aim is to reduce the outer R with hand sanitisers, social distancing and face coverings.

 The inner R value relates to how many lung cells any one infected lung cells infects.
 The aim should be to reduce the inner R by removing anything which makes it easier for newly produced virus to infect a new cell.

-Becoming infected is relevant.
-Of far greater relevance is what happens inside the lungs as that determines the death rate.
+It’s true that becoming infected is relevant so the outer R is essential.
+However, of far greater relevance is what happens inside the lungs as that determines the death rate.

 Follow our Social Channels: